koodikulma-fi/data-signals/README.md

 - The numeric array helpers (`numberRange`, `cleanIndex`, `orderedIndex`, `orderArray`) help with simple indexing needs.
 - The `areEqual(a, b, depth?)` and `deepCopy(anything, depth?)` compare or copy data to a level of depth.
+- The `areEqualBy(a, b, compareBy)` is a helper for objects that have various sets of data to compare (with different levels of comparison).
 - Memos, triggers and data sources are especially useful in state based refreshing systems that compare previous and next state to determine refreshing needs.
 The basic concept is to feed argument(s) to a function, who performs a comparison on them to determine whether to trigger change (= a custom callback).

 ### library - numeric: `numberRange`